-Today, in 2019, there is a wonderful cohort of Indigenous boys across Years 7 to 12 who enjoy and enrich the College community.
-Miss Baressa Frazer joined the Program as Head of Indigenous Education this year and brings a wealth of personal and professional experience to the Program.
+Today, there is a wonderful cohort of Indigenous boys across Years 7 to 12 who enjoy and enrich the College community.
 One of the great benefits of this Program is that it builds community around passionate commitment, care, respect and love.

 Indigenous Scholarships and Bursaries

-The Indigenous Education Program at The Scots College offers 20 scholarship positions in the Senior School with three openings each year in Year 7.
+The Scots College offers 18 scholarships for the Senior School’s Indigenous Education Program, with three openings available each year in Year 7.